Phillip Island Penguin Parade

 - Dress according to the weather for that day.
 A jumper is recommended as it can get chilly in the evening.

-- Cancellation Policy: Cancellations within 60 days prior to travel or in the event of a no show will incur cancellation fees. - Cancellations fees to be reconfirmed at time of cancellation.
+- Cancellation Policy: Cancellations within 60 days before travel or in the event of a no show will incur cancellation fees. - Cancellations fees to be reconfirmed at time of cancellation.

 Frequently Asked Questions for Phillip Island Penguin Parade